XenServer Ghost Devices Woes

 - the portable version of Ghostbuster

-I’ve thought about automating it some more, like using GhostBuster to automatically clean stuff.
-The biggest issue there is that in my environment, the number of ghosted nics is not always the same, it’s not always the “Realtek” either, I’ve seen cases where I have the Realtek nic and 3 ghosted Xenserver NICs together.
-In that type of situation, I’d like to control things myself, because this usually means something else is also very much messed up with that VM.
+I’ve thought about automating it some more, like using GhostBuster to clean stuff automatically.
+The biggest issue is that in my environment, the number of ghosted nics is not always the same, and it’s not always the “Realtek” either, I’ve seen cases where I have the Realtek nic, and 3 ghosted Xenserver NICs together.
+In that type of situation, I’d like to control things myself because this usually means something else is also very much messed up with that VM.

-Maybe I’ll do the automation part in the future, but for now, I use the ISO as is.
+Maybe I’ll do the automation part in the future, but I use the ISO as-is for now.
 If you like it too, you can find it in the Downloads section.